 Some people prefer to see their actual birth name on the spine of a book.
 Others prefer the anonymity of a pen name (pseudonym).

-However before you go rushing to choose your new name or to perhaps sneer at the very idea of using anything other than you given name, let’s look at the effects it can have.
+However, before you go rushing to choose your new name or to perhaps sneer at the very idea of using anything other than your given name, let’s look at the effects it can have.

 Unless you have a gender-neutral name, your name will probably expose your gender.